Delayed Sentencing and RID

 There are two versions of this program: in-custody and out of custody.
 The majority of young adults allowed to participate in this program must attend the in-custody program that is similar to military boot camp.
 The out of custody program allows an individual to go home each night; however, he or she must complete a number of tasks that are equally as demanded as the in-custody program, which is more difficult that the in-custody program in some circumstances.

 ELIGIBILITY FOR DELAYED SENTENCING OR RID

-In order to be eligible for the Delayed Sentencing Program or RID, an offender must be between the age of eighteen (18) and twenty-one (21) on the date:
+In order to be eligible for the Delayed Sentencing Program or RID, an offender must be between the age of eighteen (18) and twenty-five (25) on the date:

 of a verdict of guilty or a plea of guilty or nolo contendere for a nonviolent felony offense or a juvenile who has been certified to stand trial as an adult for a nonviolent felony offense, who has no charges pending for a violent offense and who has not been convicted, or adjudicated as a juvenile delinquent or youthful offender

 In short, in order to participate in the Oklahoma Delayed Sentencing Program an offender must plea before the age of twenty-six (26).
 Additionally, the offender may not be convicted of any violent crimes.
 The complete list of violent crimes, drug crimes, and sex crimes that prohibit participation in RID is as follows:

 - Assault, battery, or assault and battery with a dangerous or deadly weapon: OKLA.
 STAT. tit.
 21 §645 or 652 or OKLA.
 STAT. tit.
 43A § 2-219;